Giovanna Huyke: Early life and education

 Huyke was born in San Juan, Puerto Rico on 21 December 1956.
-Her parents are Alice Huyke, a celebrated cooking teacher in Puerto Rico for over 30 years, and Hector Huyke-Colon, a civil engineer and architect in Puerto Rico.
+Her parents are Alice Hyuke (née Souffront), a celebrated cooking teacher in Puerto Rico for over 30 years, and Hector Huyke-Colon, a civil engineer and architect in Puerto Rico.
 Huyke began her career in theater, obtaining a bachelor's degree in Dramatic Arts at Tulane University.
 While in New Orleans, she worked in Paul Prudehomme’s Louisiana Kitchen and as an assistant to Lee Barnes, and then moved on to New York City to work with renowned chef Felipe Rojas Lombardi.
 Huyke then returned to Puerto Rico and worked at the Caribe Hilton for one year, after which she founded Amadeus in San Juan, where she pioneered “nouvelle criollo”, which consists of native ingredients and recipes with classic techniques.
 She was also the chef at Ali-Oli, founded by one of her mentors, Alfredo Ayala.
 Huyke founded the restaurants Don Juan in the El San Juan Hotel and Giovanna's Café.